kxr/kxr.github.io/_posts/2016-07-07-aws-certified-solutions-architech-professional-preparation-notes.md

 - Objects are past their expiration date are queued for removal.
 You will not be billed for objects after their expiration date, though the objects might be accessible while they are in queue before they are removed.
 - If you upload several multipart object parts, but never commit them, you will still be charged for that storage.
 Use lifecycle policy that expires incomplete multipart uploads.
 - S3 Transfer Acceleration (applied per bucket) enables fast/secure transfers leveraging Edge Locations.
 Once enabled, you can point your Amazon S3 PUT/GET requests to the s3-accelerate endpoint domain name e.g: <bucketname>.s3-accelerate.amazonaws.com.
 It can make storage gateway and/or any 3rd party client that connects to S3 directly perform faster.
 If objects/data set are smaller than 1GB, consider CloudFront's PUT/POST commands for optimal performance.
+- When hosting a static website on S3, you need to enable CORS (Cross Origin Resource Sharing) if you want your website to call external domains.

 ## Virtual Private Cloud (VPC)